 5. Backward Compatibility Testing

 Backward Compatibility Testing checks whether the new version of the software works appropriately with file design by a previous version of the software.
-It additionally functions properly with data tables, files, and structure made by the older version of that software.
+It additionally functions properly with data tables, files, and structures made by the older version of that software.

 6. Back-end Testing